Subh-i-Azal: Cyprus

 The formal exile of Subh-i-Azal ended in 1881, when Cyprus was acquired by Britain in the aftermath of the Russo-Turkish War (1877–1878), but he remained on the island for the rest of his life until his death on 29 April 1912.
 He remained elusive and secretive, living off a British pension and being perceived as a Muslim holy man by the people of Cyprus, even receiving a Muslim burial.
-From Cyprus he seemed to have little contact with the Bābīs in Iran.
+From Cyprus he seemed to have little contact with the Bábís in Iran.